kstojanovski/software-design-pattern/behavioral-patterns.md

 ### Template Method

 The template method pattern is a design pattern that allows a group of interchangeable, similarly structured, multi-step algorithms to be defined.<br>
-Each algorithm follows the same series of actions but provides a different implementation of the steps.<br><br>
+Each algorithm follows the same series of actions but provides a different implementation of the steps.
 #### Structure
 * AbstractClass(::severalMethods)<br>
 * AbstractClass -> Algorithm1<br>